Reach-Above/reach-above.github.io/duffins.md

         {
             id: 'Chapter11',
             title: 'Mayor Shaun Collier, Town of Ajax',
             description: 'Shaun Collier, Mayor of Ajax has made it clear that he does not support developing on this provincially significant wetland.
 He says that this wetland is worth $3 million per year in what it does for our community - filtering water and supporting biodiversity.
 It is part of our culture and actually saves us money.
-It would not be smart to pave over it.',
+It would not be smart to pave over it.
+We also learned that the Town of Ajax also has plans for a warehouse development very near the same place.
+However, this area was not protected by the TRCA.
+The land was re-zoned for development through the proper channels and no MZO was used.',
             location: {
                 center: [-79.05743, 43.83878],
                 zoom: 14.32,